Grossman Ensemble Spring 2021 Workshops & Concert

 US tour by Isabelle Olivier (FR); Rez Abbasi (US); David Paycha (FR); Prabhu Edouard (FR); Emie Adams (US)

-OASIS (Olivier Abbasi Sound In Sound) was born from the French harpist and composer Isabelle Olivier and Pakistan-American jazz guitarist and composer Rez Abbasi, and received an exceptional welcome in Paris, Guyancourt, New York, Chicago, Washington DC.
-A new tour is now settled on both sides of the Atlantic with local musicians.
+OASIS (Olivier Abbasi Sound In Sound) was formed by French harpist and composer Isabelle Olivier and Pakistan-American jazz guitarist and composer Rez Abbasi.
+It has received an exceptional welcome in Paris, Guyancourt, New York, Chicago, Washington DC.
+A new tour is now planned on both sides of the Atlantic with local musicians.

 Tour by Ensemble Ozma: Stéphane Scharlé (FR); Édouard Séro-Guillaume (FR); Julien Soro (FR); Tam de Villiers (FR); Guillaume Nuss (FR)

-OZMA’s first US tour will be focused on quintet’s OZMA new repertoire and 7th album “Hyperlapse”.
-Four concerts are already confirmed, and hopefully 6 more will be added either of Hyperlapse or one of OZMA’s movie-concerts.
-Workshops will also be offered for different audiences such as universities and music schools.
+OZMA’s first US tour will be focused on quintet’s OZMA new repertoire and 7th album “Hyperlapse“.
+Film-concerts and workshops will also be offered for different audiences such as universities and music schools.

 US Tour by Trio Richard Bonnet (FR); Tony Malaby (US) and Sylvain Darrifourcq (FR)

-The project is the new American tour of Trio Richard Bonnet (guitar and composing), Tony Malaby (saxophones and composing) and Sylvain Darrifourcq (drums and composing), born in 2018, who wanted to create a group based on improvisation to compose organic music inspired from “Nature writing”.
-In addition to the concerts, they will do a movie live performance and masterclass at Bloomington, Indiana.
+New American tour of Trio Richard Bonnet (guitar and composing), Tony Malaby (saxophones and composing) and Sylvain Darrifourcq (drums and composing).
+Born in 2018, the trio wanted to create a group based on improvisation to compose organic music inspired from “Nature writing”.
+In addition to the concerts, they will perform for a film-concert and a masterclass at the University of Indiana in Bloomington, IN.